Code Layouts and Formatting Salesforce

 • Break after a comma and before an operator

-• Align the new line with the beginning of the expression at the same level on the previous line.
+• Align the new line with the beginning of the expression at the same level as the previous line.

 • If the above rules lead to confusing code or to code that’s squished up against the right margin, just indent 8 spaces instead.